DocumentWDP-1

 Tone: Positive

-Definition: Completed severity indicates that a long-running task or phase has finished.
-The "K" avoids conflict with "C" (Critical) and "S" (Success).
+Definition: A Completed severity indicates that a long-running task or phase has finished.
+The letter "K" is used to avoid conflict with "C" (Critical) and "S" (Success).
+Implementations MAY use this severity to signal completion of multi-step operations.

 Examples: